vizhub-core/vizhub/README.md

 # VizHub

-This repository contains the VizHub platform source code, which is currently deployed to https://vizhub.com/.
+This repository contains the open source core of the VizHub platform.

 Tour of the app: